Afudu/P6_OpenClassroom/README.md

 Note: The API server must be running to view the fetched data.

 # Browser compatibility
-The website has been tested on Google Chrome, Mozilla Firefox, Microsoft Edge, and renders as expected.
+The website has been tested on Google Chrome (Version 111.0.5563.147), Mozilla Firefox (Version 111.0.1), Microsoft Edge (Version 111.0.1661.54), and renders as expected.